 How is a hydrocele diagnosed?

-Your caregiver will ask about your swollen scrotum and examine you.
-Tell your caregiver about any injury to your scrotum.
+Your healthcare provider will ask about your swollen scrotum and examine you.
+Tell your healthcare provider about any injury to your scrotum.
 He will apply gentle pressure to your scrotum to check whether the hydrocele shrinks.
-Your caregiver may order these or other tests:
+Your healthcare provider may order these or other tests:

-- Transillumination: Transillumination is when your caregiver shines a bright light on your scrotum.
+- Transillumination: Transillumination is when your healthcare provider shines a bright light on your scrotum.
 This helps him see the fluid inside your scrotum.
 Transillumination can help identify other problems, such as a hernia.

 - Ultrasound: An ultrasound uses sound waves to show pictures of your scrotum on a monitor.
 An ultrasound can help confirm the presence of a hydrocele and identify any other problems with the scrotum.